datavieri/getdata-010/README.md

 I decided to keep it simple.
 I considered acceptable mean, std and meanFreq, while I excluded angles between vectors, even if they take mean into considerations (e.g. angle.X.gravityMean).
 This led me to obtain 79 variables (46 means and 33 standard deviations).

 Again, this was an assumption of mine, and may be different from any other, since the criteria were left (deliberately?) open.

+### Checking the data set

+To read the data set, you can download it and simply load it using read.table("<your_filename_here>", header = TRUE).
+It should have 180 rows and 81 columns.

 ## Reading the code